 The High Fens (or Hautes Fagnes in French) is one of the most beautiful regions in Belgium.
 Stretching north of Malmedy to the Eupen peaks near the German border, the upraised plateau is Belgium’s first nature park and largest reserve.
 The 11,123-acre area is a hiker’s paradise with its high elevation and unique topography of raised bogs, moorland, thick forests, and hills covered with vibrant foliage.
 There is much to discover in the region all year round and the reserve is great for cross-country skiers during winter.
 The Natural Park Hautes Fagnes also unveils the High Fens’ many riches.
 You can explore the area through expositions, educational eco-activities, scooter rides, audio trips, and guided walks.

 The High Fens becomes truly exceptional in spring, summer, and fall due to its astonishing flora and fauna.
 Part of the park, however, remains closed during the spring because of the breeding season of the endangered black grouse.
 To fill up a whole weekend, nature lovers can revel in hiking the park’s different marked trails.
 These take you on a tour around secluded marshlands, forests, meadows, rivers, and gushing waterfalls.
-You can also enjoy the vast scenery by renting a mountain or electrical bike at the Ardennes; this borders the High Fens in the south.
+You can also enjoy the vast scenery by renting a mountain or electrical bike at the Ardennes, which borders the High Fens in the south.
 Afterward, you can relax at the dozens of cafés and terraces in the charming nearby towns of Spa, Malmedy, and Stavelot.
 Unsurprisingly, there are various holiday cottages in the area should you choose to stay locally.

 Take a tour of the breweries in Chimay

 An ideal weekend beer tour would start at Chimay in the south of Belgium.
-Here you will find the Abbey of Notre-Dame de Scourmont, which is famous for brewing three widely distributed ales; Chimay Rouge, Chimay Bleue, and Chimay Blanche.
+Here you will find the Abbey of Notre-Dame de Scourmont, which is famous for brewing three widely distributed ales, Chimay Rouge, Chimay Bleue, and Chimay Blanche.
 While neither the abbey nor the bottling plant is open to the public, you can still visit the gardens, cemetery, and church.
 You can also learn about and taste the brews for a small fee at the Espace Chimay.
 The Abbey of Notre-Dame de Saint-Rémy in Rochefort is also worth visiting.
 Meanwhile, an hour south through the Ardennes, the Abbey of Notre-Dame d’Orval is home to the much-lauded Orval and Petite Orval Trappist beer.
 Even though you cannot visit the famous brewery and the abbey itself, the ruins of the ancient site are a major tourist attraction.
-You can find other monastic breweries in Achel, Westmalle, and Westvleteren.
+You can find other monastic breweries in Westmalle and Westvleteren.